tsurezure-lab/csv-vertical-merger/README.md

 *   **Drag and Drop:** Easily add CSV files by dragging and dropping them onto the designated area.
 You can also click the drop area to select files.
 *   **File List Reordering:** Change the order in which files are merged by dragging and dropping them in the file list.
 *   **Handles Different Column Structures:** Automatically merges CSV files even if they have different columns.
 Missing values are filled with blanks.
 *   **Preview:** Preview the merged data before downloading, with options to show the first N rows, last N rows, or all rows.
+*   **Character Encoding Selection:**  Choose the character encoding (UTF-8, Shift-JIS, EUC-JP) to handle files with different encodings and prevent garbled text ("mojibake").
+*   **Progress Bar:** A progress bar displays the file loading status, providing visual feedback during processing.
 *   **Sorting:** Sort the merged data by any column (ascending or descending) before downloading.
 *   **"file" Column:** Automatically adds a "file" column to the merged data, indicating the source file for each row.
 *   **Error Handling:** Displays error messages for invalid files or CSV parsing errors, and identifies the problematic file.
 *   **Single HTML File:** No external dependencies, just a single, self-contained HTML file.
 *   **Client-side Processing:** All merging and processing happens within your browser; no data is sent to a server.
 *   **Bilingual (English/Japanese):** The user interface is presented in both English and Japanese.

 ### Usage